 Confirmation from the CIPD, should we need it, that the UK workforce is under more pressure than ever before.
-Its latest research survey puts stress as the top cause of long-term absence, overtaking the previous contenders (musculoskeletal disorders and acute medical conditions) for the first time ever.
+Its latest research survey puts workplace stress as the top cause of long-term absence, overtaking the previous contenders (musculoskeletal disorders and acute medical conditions) for the first time ever.

 Two-fifths of employers taking part in the research, which is a joint annual survey with Simplyhealth, reported that stress-related sick days had gone up over the past year.
 According to staff themselves, the root causes of their stress were increasingly heavy workloads and fear of being made redundant.
 This had a knock-on effect of making family life increasingly strained, due to worries about money and job security.